mark-lumbao/realtime-csv-upload/README.md

 ### Process Procedure

 - Client submit a POST request to `{host:port}/upload/csv`.
-- Request will have to contain a form data with csv file
+- Request will have to contain a form data with a single csv file
-- Server will first sanitize then validate the request body for security
+- First, sanitize and then validate the request body for security and accuracy
-- Instantiate a socket instance and return its details to client
+- Instantiate a socket instance and return its url or path to client
-- Convert csv to an array of data then push it to a readable stream instance
+- Parse csv to an array of object in the stream via csv-parser
-- On data event of readable stream send a message to client via socket
+- On each data event of the readable stream send a message to client via socket
-- Continue this process until all items in csv is handled
+- Continue this process until all items in csv are handled